lmWang-116/Leaf-fall-date-detection/README.md

-# Leaf-off-date-detection
+# Leaf-fall-date-detection
-Code of Leaf-off date detection: four files are included.
+Code of Leaf fall date detection: four files are included.
 _MODIS_dataprocess_new_ process the MOD13A1 data and result in high-quality EVI data.
 _NTLdataprocess_ output the HDNTL data as daily file without missing days.
-_leaf_off_examples_0904_ provides the general code for extracting FOD for a single pixel.
-_leaf_off_cities_0904_ provides the general code for extracting FOD in city level.
+_leaf_fall_detection_ provides the general code for extracting LFD.
 The input dataset includes MOD13A1 (https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/MOD13A1)
 and HDNTL (https://doi.org/10.5281/zenodo.14992989)
 __Reference for methods__